Because if you looked at my life back then, I had it all. The handsome, kind husband. The successful career. The lovely house. The adorable children.

 My life today?
 It’s better than I ever imagined it could be.
 And while it’s certainly not perfect and still filled with challenges, I have everything I need inside of me—healthy coping mechanisms and resources—to manage everything with more grace.

 Not to mention I have become the me-est me in every way.
-Blending together a variety of passions and talents into one diverse little bundle—from coaching women around the globe to acting, hosting, and commercial modeling (who would’ve thought, right?).
+Blending together a variety of passions and talents into one diverse little bundle—from coaching women around the globe to speaking, writing books and hosting a podcast downloaded worldwide.
 I’ve even authored a book, Get a PhD in YOU.

 University Teaching + Faculty Positions: